Perugia Press Prize

-- To be certain that manuscripts receive fair consideration, all manuscripts are submitted to the judging panel anonymously.
+- To be certain that manuscripts receive fair consideration, all manuscripts are submitted to the reading and judging panels anonymously.

-- All readers are trusted and respected by Perugia Press, and we are committed to inclusive representation within our judging panel.
+- All readers and judges are trusted and respected by Perugia Press, and we are committed to inclusive representation within our reading and judging panels.

 - We adhere to the CLMP Ethics Statement.
 See below.

 We endorse and agree to comply with the following statement released by the Council of Literary Magazines and Presses:

 CLMP’s community of independent literary publishers believes that ethical contests serve our shared goal: to connect writers and readers by publishing exceptional writing.
 We believe that intent to act ethically, clarity of guidelines, and transparency of process form the foundation of an ethical contest.
 To that end, we agree to:

 - conduct our contests as ethically as possible and to address any unethical behavior on the part of our readers, judges, or editors;

 - provide clear and specific contest guidelines – defining conflict of interest for all parties involved; and